 Allison Adelle Hedge Coke

 Hedge Coke grew up listening to her father’s traditional stories.
-In Rock, Ghost, Willow, Deer,she explores her Native American heritage and the experience of growing up with a schizophrenic mother, as well as her struggles with alcoholism and abuse and her early life as a laborer in fields, factories, and on waters.
-In Blood Run, a verse play, Hedge Coke’s persona poems advocate the need to protect the indigenous North American mound city Blood Run (she successfully lobbied for and the state park opened in 2013).
+In Rock, Ghost, Willow, Deer, she explores her Indigenous heritage and the experience of growing up with a schizophrenic mother, displacement, as well as her struggles in youth with alcoholism and abuse and her early life as a laborer in fields, factories, and on waters.
+In Blood Run, a verse play, Hedge Coke’s persona poems advocate the need to protect the Indigenous North American mound city Blood Run (she successfully lobbied for and the state park opened in 2013).
 The book, and its prosody, are mathematically encoded to match the Indigenous built site as noted in the Don D. Walker Award winning article written by Chadwick Allen, American Literature, Duke University, 2010.

 Hedge Coke has also edited numerous anthologies, including two of student writing: Coming to Life, poems for peace in response to 9-11 (2002) and They Wanted Children (2003).
-She has also edited It’s Not Quiet Anymore (1992), Voices of Thunder (1993), To Topos (2007), and Effigies (2009), a collection of work by Inupiat and Hawaiian Native poets; Sing: Poetry From the Indigenous Americas (2011), named a Best Book of 2011 by National Books Critics Circle's Critical Mass; and Effigies II (2014).
+She has also edited It’s Not Quiet Anymore (1992); Voices of Thunder (1993); To Topos (2007); Effigies (2009), a collection of work by Inupiat and Hawaiian Native poets; Sing: Poetry From the Indigenous Americas (2011), named a Best Book of 2011 by National Books Critics Circle's Critical Mass; and Effigies II (2014).

 Poems By ALLISON ADELLE HEDGE COKE